Deterministic Suffix-reading Automata: Introduction

+\paragraph*{Overview of results.} We formally present deterministic suffix-reading automata and its semantics, quantify its size in comparison to an equivalent DFA, and study an algorithm to construct a DSA starting from a DFA.
+This is in the same spirit as in DGAs, where smaller DGAs are obtained by suppressing states.
+For automata models with strings on transitions, the number of states is not a faithful measure of the size of a DSA.
+As described in~\cite{giammarresi1999deterministic} for DGAs, we consider the total-size of a DSA which includes the number of states, edges, and the sum of label lengths.
+The key contributions of this paper are:

 \paragraph*{Introduction to the DSA model} We formally present deterministic suffix-reading automata (Section~\ref{sec:new-automaton-model}), and compare its size to DFAs and DGAs (Section~\ref{sec:comparison-with-dfa}).
 We prove that DSAs accept regular languages, and nothing more.
 Every complete DFA can be seen as a DSA.
 For the converse, we prove that for every DSA of size $k$, there is a DFA with size at most $2k \cdot (1 + 2 |\Sigma|)$, where $\Sigma$ is the alphabet (Lemma~\ref{lem:tracking-dfa-language-equivalent}, Theorem~\ref{thm:comparing-dsa-with-dfa-dga}).
 This answers the question of how small DSAs can be in comparison to DFAs for a certain language : if $n$ is the size of the minimal DFA for a language $L$, minimal DSAs for $L$ cannot be smaller than $\frac{n}{2 \cdot (1 + 2 |\Sigma|)}$.
 When the alphabet is large, one could expect smaller sized DSAs.
-We describe a family of languages $L_n$, with alphabet size $n$, for which the minimal DFA has size quadratic in $n$, whereas size of DSAs is a linear function of $n$ (Lemma~\ref{lem:dsa-small}).
+We describe a family of languages $L_n$, with alphabet size $n$, for which the size of the minimal DFA is quadratic in $n$, whereas size of the corresponding DSA is a linear function of $n$ (Lemma~\ref{lem:dsa-small}).

 \paragraph*{Complexity of minimization} We focus on the minimization problem for DSAs in this paper.
 Minimization for DFAs can be done efficiently in polynomial-time, thanks to the Myhill-Nerode characterization.
-The stat For DGAs, \cite{giammarresi1999deterministic} provides a polynomial-time method to find DGAs with smallest number of states, starting from the canonical DFA.
+For DGAs, \cite{giammarresi1999deterministic} provides a polynomial-time method to find DGAs with smallest number of states, starting from the canonical DFA.
 For DSAs we prove the following problem to be $\NP$-complete in Section~\ref{sec:complexity}: given a DFA and a number $k$, does there exist a language equivalent DSA with total size at most $k$?
 This result exhibits an inherent difficulty in minimizing DSAs.

 \paragraph*{A method to derive small DSAs from a given DFA} Similar in spirit to the work on DGAs, we would like to be able to get small DSAs starting from a given DFA.
 Our main technical constribution is a procedure to derive language equivalent DSAs from a given complete DFA.
 Of course, the given complete DFA itself can be considered as a DSA.
 However, our goal is to generate DSAs with as small a total size as possible. \begin{itemize} \item The DFA-to-DSA derivation method is presented in Section~\ref{sec:suffix-tracking-sets}.
 In a nutshell, the derivation procedure selects subsets of DFA-states, and adds transitions labeled with (some of) the acyclic paths between them.
 The technical challenge lies in identifying sufficient conditions on the selected subset of states, so that the derivation procedure preserves the language (Theorem~\ref{def:suffix-tracking-set}).